tetrakai1/SoccerManager.jl/README.md

 ```

-Next navigate to the examples/playgames.jl script and paste the first few lines into the REPL.
-This will copy default roster/etc files into the chosen data directory:
+Next navigate to the examples/playgames.jl script, change path_dest to an appropriate location for the data directory, and paste the first few lines into the REPL.
+This will copy default roster/etc files into the chosen directory:
 ```
 julia> using InlineStrings